 Tags can help you identify these checkpoints and summarize how prospects are progressing, without involving lists (let’s be honest, we can all do with fewer lists).
-Better yet, use these tags as the basis for spin-off engagement programs!
+Better yet, use these tags as the basis for spin-off Engagement Studio programs!

 6. Add Pause Steps in Engagement Studio

 ‘Pause’ prospects at a certain Engagement Studio stage, to hold them at one step without pausing the whole program (which halt every other prospect’s progress through the program).

 An “Apply Tags” action step with a long wait time will hold prospects there until the time passes, or until you remove the step from the program.

 Just like any new relationship, you don’t want to scare a prospect off by sending too many conflicting messages within a short space of time.

 Managing multiple Engagement Studio programs is a Pardot Admin’s challenge.
 Engagement Programs run independently from one another, so, how can you control which prospects are in each of the many programs running at once?

 You’ll realize that you can’t set up a rule based on: <Prospect is in Program X>.
 What you can do is have an <Add tag: ‘in program x’> action as the first step in any Engagement Studio program, indicating that they are currently in that program.
 Remember that you will need to <Remove tag: ‘in program x’> on any end step where prospects leave the program.

 8. Use Account, Opportunity, and Custom Object Fields in Engagement Studio

 Take a look at the automation rule criteria options vs the Engagement Studio rule steps.
 Notice that some criteria are available in automation rules but not in Engagement Studio.